-Police officer laughs about woman killed by patrol car in shocking bodycam video
+Seattle Police officer laughs after woman killed by patrol car in shocking video

 Police ruled the incident was an accident, and returned the unnamed officer to duty shortly after.

-Authorities are now investigating bodycam footage released by Seattle Police on Monday from the incident which shows officer Daniel Auderer — who is also the vice president of the Seattle Police Officers Guild — insulting and laughing about the 23-year-old student.
+Authorities are now investigating bodycam footage released by Seattle Police on Monday from the incident which shows officer Daniel Auderer — who is also the vice president of the Seattle Police Officers Guild — insulting and laughing about the 23-year-old student during a phone call just hours after the incident.

-In the footage, Mr Auderer can be heard saying: “There is initially – he said she was in a crosswalk, there is a witness that said, ‘No she wasn’t,’ but that could be different, because I don’t think she was thrown 40 feet, either.”
+In the footage, Mr Auderer can be heard speaking to SPOG president Mike Solan.
+He said: “There is initially – he said she was in a crosswalk, there is a witness that said, ‘No she wasn’t,’ but that could be different, because I don’t think she was thrown 40 feet, either.”

 Mr Auderer can then be heard saying: “She is dead,” before laughing.